sakshamhere/Security/AppSec/Code_Review/Basics/input_validation.md

 To avoid
+- Normalise filename
+- strip path to prevent directory traversal
-- Generate safe random filename, UUID-based renaming → no user-controlled filenames.
+- UUID-based renaming → no user-controlled filenames.
-- Only allow specific mime types (Use Tika or magic number inspection for real MIME.)
+- Only allow specific mime types (for ex in java Use Tika or magic number inspection for real MIME.)
 - Double-check actual content type and reject suspicious file
 - Limit file size
 - Reject if extension not in whitelist
 - Convert extension to lowercase (blocks .JPG.php tricks).
-- scan for malicious content
+- save file temprorily and scan for malicious content
 - Store outside webroot → prevents direct execution.
--  strip path to prevent directory traversal

 Insecure Example (No Content Check)
 ```